Walter Fauntroy

-Walter Edward Fauntroy (born February 6, 1933) is an American pastor, civil rights activist, and politician who was a delegate to the United States House of Representatives and a candidate for the 1972 and 1976 Democratic presidential nominations as a favorite son.
+Walter Edward Fauntroy Jr. (born February 6, 1933) is an American pastor, civil rights activist, and politician who was the Washington, D.C. delegate to the United States House of Representatives from 1971 to 1991.
+He was a candidate for the 1972 and 1976 Democratic presidential nominations as a favorite son.
+As of July 2025, he is the last remaining survivor of the 13 co-founders of the Congressional Black Caucus.

 Biography

 Early life and education

 The fourth of seven children, Walter Fauntroy was born and raised in Washington, D.C..
 His mother, Ethel (Vines) Fauntroy, was a homemaker.
 His father, William Thomas Fauntroy Sr., was a clerk in the U.S. Patent Office.
 Walter grew up in the Shaw community in Northwest Washington, and attended the New Bethel Baptist Church just a few blocks from his home.

 He graduated second in his class at Washington's all-black Dunbar High School in 1951, and the members of his church held fund-raising dinners to provide him with a college scholarship.
 When he graduated from Dunbar in 1952, his church gave him enough money to pay for his first year at Virginia Union University in Richmond.
 He pledged Kappa Alpha Psi fraternity while at Virginia Union, where he graduated with honors in 1955, and then earned a B.Div. from Yale Divinity School in 1958.